frontenddogma/web-development-glossary/manuscript/w.md

 Web browser
 : → Browser

+Web component
+: A set of features that provide a standard component model for the Web allowing for encapsulation and interoperability of individual HTML elements.
+The primary technologies used to create web components include custom elements (APIs to define new HTML elements), Shadow DOM (encapsulated DOM and styling, with composition), and HTML templates (HTML fragment that are not rendered, but stored until instantiated via JavaScript).&nbsp;[†](#w-web-component) ℹ︎&nbsp;[webcomponents.org](https://www.webcomponents.org/)

 Web content
 : The textual, visual, or aural content that is encountered as part of the user experience on websites.
 It may include—among other things—text, images, sounds, videos, and animations.&nbsp;[†](#w-web-content)